World's Largest Selection of

 Hertz(Hz) and Cent Values

-Here are a few more examples of Hertz values in relation to Cents values, with "m" to denote "minus" cents and "p" to denote "plus" cents.
-Sharp Notes are denoted with an "S", i.e. F# Note is "FS":
+Here are a few examples of Hertz values in relation to Cent values, with "m" to denote "minus" cents and "p" to denote "plus" cents.
+Silver Sky Imports denotes all of their notes as sharp notes.
+Sharps are denoted with an "S", i.e. F# note is written "FS":

-• 176Hz F Note = 3rd Octave Fm6
+• 176Hz F Note = 3rd Octave FM6

-• 417Hz G# Note = 4th Octave GSp7
+• 417Hz G# Note = 4th Octave GSP7

-• 432Hz A Note = 4th Octave Am32
+• 432Hz A Note = 4th Octave AM32

 • 440Hz A Note = 4th Octave App0

-• 460Hz A# Note = 4th Octave ASm23
+• 460Hz A# Note = 4th Octave ASM23

-• 528Hz C Note = 5th Octave Cp16
+• 528Hz C Note = 5th Octave CP16

 Cent values on our website are rounded to the nearest 5 cents. i.e. minus 7 cents is denoted as minus 5 cents, plus 12 cents is denoted as plus 10 cents.